-Uterine polyps are tissue growths inside the uterus that can cause abnormal uterine bleeding or infertility.
-Learn about uterine polyp tests and treatment.
+Tissue growths inside the uterus can cause abnormal uterine bleeding or infertility.
+Learn about tests and treatment.

-Uterine polyps are growths attached to the inner wall of the uterus that extend into the uterine cavity.
-Overgrowth of cells in the lining of the uterus (endometrium) leads to the formation of uterine polyps, also known as endometrial polyps.
-These polyps are usually noncancerous (benign), although some can be cancerous or can eventually turn into cancer (precancerous polyps).
+Uterine polyps are growths attached to the inner wall of the uterus that expand into the uterus.
+Uterine polyps, also known as endometrial polyps, form as a result of cells in the lining of the uterus (endometrium) overgrowing.
+These polyps are usually noncancerous (benign), although some can be cancerous or can turn into cancer (precancerous polyps).

 Uterine polyps range in size from a few millimeters — no larger than a sesame seed — to several centimeters — golf-ball-size or larger.
 They attach to the uterine wall by a large base or a thin stalk.

-You can have one or many uterine polyps.
-They usually stay contained within your uterus, but occasionally, they slip down through the opening of the uterus (cervix) into your vagina.
-Uterine polyps most commonly occur in women who are going through or have completed menopause, although younger women can get them, too.
+There can be one or many uterine polyps.
+They usually stay within the uterus, but they can slip through the opening of the uterus (cervix) into the vagina.
+Uterine polyps are most common in people who are going through or have completed menopause.
+But younger people can get them, too.

-Uterine polyps attach to your uterus by a large base or a thin stalk and can grow to be several centimeters in size.
-Irregular menstrual bleeding, bleeding after menopause, excessively heavy menstrual flow or bleeding between periods could signal the presence of uterine polyps.
+Uterine polyps attach to the uterus by a large base or a thin stalk.
+They can grow to be several centimeters in size.
+Uterine polyps can cause irregular menstrual bleeding, bleeding after menopause, very heavy menstrual flow or bleeding between periods.

 Signs and symptoms of uterine polyps include:

-Some women have only light bleeding or spotting; others are symptom-free.
+Some people have only light bleeding or spotting; others are symptom-free.

 Seek medical care if you have:

 Hormonal factors appear to play a role.
-Uterine polyps are estrogen-sensitive, meaning they grow in response to circulating estrogen.
+Uterine polyps are estrogen-sensitive, meaning they grow in response to estrogen in the body.

 Risk factors for developing uterine polyps include: